Griffin-Brome/cosc499-group/README.md

 ### Selection Sort
 - Bubble sort, poor performance sort traditionally used only on small scale sorting projects.
+Sorts by iterating through a list swapping values that are in the wrong order.